Gertrude Contemporary: History

-Gertrude Contemporary was established in 1983 as series of artist studios at 200 Gertrude Street, Fitzroy in a converted textiles factory.
-In 1985 it led the way as Australia’s first combined gallery and studio complex, a model it continues to operate today.
-First established under the name of 200 Gertrude Street, from the outset the organisation was dedicated to the production and presentation of experimental and contemporary art.
+Gertrude Contemporary was established in 1983 as series of artist studios at 200 Gertrude Street, Fitzroy, in a converted textile factory, under the name of 200 Gertrude Street.
+Journalist Virginia Trioli assisted founding director Louise Neri in its establishment.
+In 1985 it became Australia's first combined gallery and studio complex, a model it continues to operate today.
+From the outset the organisation was dedicated to the production and presentation of experimental and contemporary art.